shiveshnavin/self-hosted-object-storage/README.md

 ## Features
- - Admin Console — Simple HTML-based admin console to list files, create pre-authenticated URLs, upload/replace files, and delete files/empty folders.
- - Pre-authenticated URLs — Create pre-authenticated URLs with a path prefix (e.g., myapi.com/api/<ACCESS TOKEN>/path/to/prefix) where the access token only works for that prefix path.
+ - Pre-authenticated URLs — Create pre-authenticated URLs with a path prefix (e.g., myapi.com/<JWT TOKEN>/path/to/prefix/file.my) where the access token only works for that prefix path.
- - Directory Listing API — GET API to list files and directories within a given path.
  - File Upload/Replace API — PATCH API to upload/replace a file and automatically create the directory structure if it does not exist.
  - File Deletion API — DELETE API to delete files.
 If a folder becomes empty after deletion, automatically delete the folder as well.
- - Token Storage — Uses MultiDBORM to store access tokens.
+ - JWT Support - Use any tool to create JWT token with access path scope defined

  ## Usage